Best daily deals

 How do you control the Shokz OpenRun?

 There are just three buttons on the OpenRun that control power/volume up, volume down, and multi-function commands.
-Like its older sibling, the OpenRun plays a loud beep when you press any of the buttons and since there’s no mobile app, you can’t disable this tone.
-It’s not a dealbreaker but is certainly annoying when I adjust the volume with consecutive clicks.
+Like their older sibling, the OpenRun play a loud beep when you press any of the buttons.
+Since there’s no mobile app, you can’t disable this tone.
+It’s not a dealbreaker, but adjusting the volume with consecutive clicks is annoying.

 Take a look at the table below to understand how to control the OpenRun for playback and calls.